 Make sure that the database file is located inside the debug folder.

-Reader might read also:
+The reader might read also: